 We all learned about the industrial revolution in History class.
-From assembly lines to the changing role of labor and mechanization, there is a collective mental image in our heads of a past century in flux.
+From assembly lines to the changing role of labor and mechanization, there is a collective mental image in our heads of the past century in flux.

 That, however, is not where the story comes to an end.
 What with the burgeoning trends of mass production, electricity, automation, and computing technology, the industry as a whole has now experienced several notable revolutions – cue industry 4.0 and smart retail.

 In the past few years, we have again entered a new phase of industrialization, akin to a revolution.
-Known as ‘industry 4.0’, this collective industrial improvement involves the ‘internet of things’, cyber-physical systems, and cloud/cognitive computing.
+Known as ‘industry 4.0’, this collective industrial improvement involves the “Internet of Things”, cyber-physical systems, and cloud/cognitive computing.

 In simplified terms, industry 4.0 refers to how our devices communicate with one another and are able to learn over time, thereby heightening efficiency and decentralization.
 In practice, these new advances are most clearly manifested in a collective series of processes that have become known as smart retail.